As justices confront harassment, death threats and an assassination attempt, Barrett declares "I'm not afraid"

 "If I could have, especially as a 16-year-old, imagined that I would not care or be impervious to being criticized and mocked, I would have been very surprised," she says.
 "And so I am glad, because I think this would be a miserable job if you let yourself care, if you let yourself be affected."

-Barrett first walked through the fire after Trump nominated her in 2017 to the Chicago-based federal appeals court.
-In her Senate hearings, she withstood withering attacks on her faith, notably when then-Democratic Senator Dianne Feinstein told her, "the dogma lives loudly within you."
-Her steely performance impressed conservatives and helped get her on Trump's Supreme Court shortlist.
+Barrett first walked through the fire after Mr. Trump nominated her in 2017 to the Chicago-based federal appeals court.
+In her Senate hearings, she withstood withering attacks on her faith, notably when then-Democratic Sen. Dianne Feinstein told her, "the dogma lives loudly within you."
+Her steely performance impressed conservatives and helped get her on Mr. Trump's Supreme Court shortlist.

 Barrett was astonished by how she was portrayed by the media.
 (She said a cousin told her "the person they were describing is not the person that I've known my whole life at all.")